abstractguy/xagents/README.md

 * You can also use external models by passing them to agent constructor.
 If you do, you will have to ensure your models outputs match what the implementation expects, or modify it accordingly.
 * For atari environments / the ones that return an image by default, use the `--preprocess` flag for image preprocessing.
-* Also for atari environments when specified with agents that use a replay buffer including ACER, DQN you should use `--no-env-scale` and `--scale-inputs` flags otherwise you'll get an error.
-This applies to training and playing.
 * For checkpoints to be saved, `--checkpoints <checkpoint1.tf> <checkpoint2.tf>` should be specified for the model(s) to be saved.
 The number of passed checkpoints should match the number of models the agent accepts.